Skip to content

 Three-member panels:

-rule on regular and exceptional legal remedies which challenge decisions made by regional courts, district courts, the Higher Military Court and military district courts, and other cases as set out in the law;
+rule on ordinary and exceptional legal remedies which cnallege decisions made by district courts, regional courts, Specialzed Criminal Court as set out in the law;

 Five-member panels

-rule on exceptional legal remedies which challenge decisions that the Supreme Court panels have adopted regarding regular legal remedies.
+rule on ordinary or exceptional legal remedies wich challenge decisions of the Supreme Court;

-Based on the knowlegde derived from their decision-making, the panels:
+Based on the knowlegde derived from their decision-making, the plenary session of the Supreme Court:

 prepare inputs for the report of the Supreme Court concerning the effects of laws and other generally binding regulations, and for the proposals of new legislation.